 To have a phone line allocated and installed, one could wait as long as 20 years.
 The deficit of private phones was not only a result of poor infrastructure, it was also very lowly prioritised by the communist powers.
 Fewer phones meant fewer conversations to control, and less conspiracy and trouble.

 In the village Sierpowo, from 7:45AM till 3PM the school phone was used in the office, but during afternoons it became a public device […] numerous visitors who had urgent calls to make would come to use it.
 People would call ambulances or the police or to inform their family about a new child or a death.
 It was the only phone in a radius of several miles.

 10. There was only one shop selling foreign goods, and it did not accept local currency

 A Long Way To Freedom: Banned Photos From Poland's 1980s

 Pewex is short for Internal Export Company, and that should already give you an idea of how crazy it was, because:

 The term export means shipping the goods and services out of a country.

-Pewex was introduced in 1970s to help the country's foreign currency deficit and offered most goods which were unavailable elsewhere (such as toilet paper, jeans, and electronics), but accepted foreign currencies only.
-The exchange ratio was outrageous and possession of foreign currency in cash was forbidden (it had to be exchanged for bank cheques), but Pewex had no competition and so became one of the most loved shops until the fall of communism.
+Pewex was introduced in 1970s to help the country's foreign currency deficit and offered most goods unavailable elsewhere (such as toilet paper, jeans and electronics), but it only accepted foreign currencies The exchange ratio was outrageous and possession of foreign currency in cash was forbidden (it had to be exchanged for bank cheques), but Pewex had no competition and so became one of Poland's most beloved shops until the fall of communism.